Logotype for Ampol Ltd

 Executive summary

-• Interim dividend of 40 cents per share, fully franked, declared with a 53% payout ratio of RCOP NPAT (excluding significant items), releasing $41 million in franking credits.
+• Interim dividend declared at 40 cents per share, fully franked, representing a 53% payout ratio and releasing $41 million in franking credits.

-• Significant progress on productivity savings, retail segmentation, and strategic priorities, including the announced acquisition of EG Australia for $1.1 billion, expected to deliver high single-digit EPS accretion and $65–80 million in synergies.
+• Announced acquisition of EG Australia for $1.1 billion, expected to deliver high single-digit EPS accretion, $65–80 million in synergies, and enhance scale in Convenience Retail.

 Financial highlights

-• Net borrowings (excluding leases) stable at ~$2.8 billion; leverage at 2.8x adjusted net debt to EBITDA.
+• Net borrowings stable at ~$2.8 billion; leverage at 2.8x adjusted net debt to EBITDA.

 • Net capital expenditure for 1H 2025 was $201 million, including divestment proceeds; FY 2025 capex expected at ~$600 million.